 - An active volunteer grassroots base.

-- Effort to improve management policies that protect and recover freshwater habitats.
+- Effort to improve management policies that protect and recover natural habitats.

 - Visionary work that is relevant and serves as a replicable model.